Our Team

 Biggest Accomplishment: Coming back from my shoulder surgery, my doctors told me I wouldn’t be able to do much even after I was healed and did a year of physical therapy.
 I could have stayed content with that answer and lived in fear of re-injuring my shoulder, but that is no way to live life!
 With the help of coaches at UAA, I have never been stronger and I can do more than I ever thought possible while staying healthy and pain free!

-Favorite Crossfit workout: Diane or Annie
+Favorite workout: Diane or Annie

 Favorite lift: Deadlifts…DUH!